awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 For more information on installing or upgrading `eksctl`, see [Installing or upgrading `eksctl`](eksctl.md#installing-eksctl)\.

 You can create your node group with or without a launch template\.
 A launch template allows for greater customization of a node group, to include deploying a custom AMI\.
 Complete one of the following steps\.
+If you plan to use [Security groups for pods](security-groups-for-pods.md), then make sure to specify a supported Amazon EC2 instance type\.
+For more information, see [Amazon EC2 supported instances and branch network interfaces](security-groups-for-pods.md#supported-instance-types)\.
+If specifying an Arm Amazon EC2 instance type, then review the considerations in [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami) before deploying\.

 1. Create your managed node group **without** a launch template with the following `eksctl` command, replacing the *variable text* with your own values\.

    ```
    eksctl create nodegroup \